Pouya Pourjalil: Biography

 Pourjalil was born on January 5, 1976, in Bandar-e Anzali, a city in northern Iran.
 He grew up in a family of four.
-When Pourjalil was only ten years old, his parents and younger sister moved to Norway and lived there for seven years before he moved to London to pursue his love and passion for music.
+When Pourjalil was ten years old, his parents and younger sister moved to Norway and lived there for seven years before he moved to London to pursue his love and passion for music.

 He lived in London for five years where he started his professional career as a Persian singer.
 While living in London, Pourjalil attended several classes to enhance his music skills and knowledge.
 He also performed at various Persian night clubs and concert halls.

-At an early age he realized that in order to achieve his goals and dreams as a professional singer, he had to be at a place where the Persian music industry was growing more, with better opportunities, which then later brought him to Los Angeles.
+At an early age, he focused his efforts at a place where the Persian music industry was growing more, with better opportunities, which then later brought him to Los Angeles.

-After his arrival in Los Angeles, he started working with the famous entertainment company, Taraneh Enterprises, who were in charge of his album releases, as well as his marketing and advertisement.
+After his arrival in Los Angeles, he started working with the entertainment company, Taraneh Enterprises, who were in charge of his album releases, as well as his marketing and advertisement.

 His first album was released in 2000 by Taraneh Enterprises.
-As of February 2020, Pourjalil has published seven albums, working with the most talented Persian songwriters, producers, composers...etc.
+As of February 2020, Pourjalil has published seven albums, working with Persian songwriters, producers, composers, etc.

-He has over 30 music videos, all available to be viewed by his fans all over the world.
+He has over 30 music videos.

 His hobbies are shooting, movies, camping, swimming, boxing and cooking.

-After touring all around the world for several years, making new music and recording has been his priority for the past two years.
-He states that his albums are a culmination of many years of experience and offer a new experience for his fans while retaining all the well-loved elements of his past albums.
+After touring the world for several years, Pourjalil has been making new music and recording.
+He states that his albums are a culmination of many years of experience and offer a new experience for his fans while retaining all the elements of his past albums.

 In 2020, Sasy, an Iranian singer living in the United States, released a video clip titled "Doctor".
 The video's content sparked many protests in cyberspace.
-One of the people who severely criticized Sasy was Pouya Pourjalil.
+One of the critics who severely condemned Sasy was Pouya Pourjalil.
 He strongly criticized the Iranian singer on his personal Instagram page.